Harold’s Ear

 HAROLD: Rebecca, you can’t keep playing your flute all day, each day.
 I’m liable to have cardiac arrest.

-HAROLD: Is there something wrong in your brain?
-It was a figure of speech.
+HAROLD: It was a figure of speech.
 It doesn’t mean I was actually encouraging you to play fiddle diddle all day long.

 REBECCA: Well, you figured wrong.